hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 Writing acceptance testing for data sources is similar to resources, with the biggest changes being:

 - Adding `DataSource` to the test and configuration naming, such as `TestAccAwsExampleThingDataSource_Filter`
-- The basic test _may_ be named after the easiest lookup attribute instead, e.g. `TestAccAwsExampleThingDataSource_Name`
+- The basic test _may_ be named after the easiest lookup attribute instead, e.g., `TestAccAwsExampleThingDataSource_Name`
 - No disappears testing
 - Almost all checks should be done with [`resource.TestCheckResourceAttrPair()`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-sdk/v2/helper/resource?tab=doc#TestCheckResourceAttrPair) to compare the data source attributes to the resource attributes
-- The usage of an additional `dataSourceName` variable to store a data source reference, e.g. `data.aws_example_thing.test`
+- The usage of an additional `dataSourceName` variable to store a data source reference, e.g., `data.aws_example_thing.test`

 Data sources testing should still utilize the `CheckDestroy` function of the resource, just to continue verifying that there are no dangling AWS resources after a test is ran.